, ,

 Bitmap and vector.
 Vector and bitmap.
 Two file formats that, from the outside, don’t seem all that different.
 In fact, at a glance, you’d probably think you could easily swap one out with the other.
-But, if you look closer, you’ll see that these two formats are definitely not the same.
+But, if you look closer, you’ll see that these two formats are not the same.

 So, what is the difference between bitmap and vector?